leshec/Boids2/README.md

 # Boids2

+This is a port of a Boids simulation using processing.org by Daniel Shiffman based on Craig Reynolds.

+From the gdx-liftoff starter application clone...

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff).

 This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.